-Extended: $300 Federal Tax Credits for Air Conditioners and Heat Pumps
+$300 Federal Tax Credits for Air Conditioners and Heat Pumps [2022]

-In 2020, the government extended the previously-expired Non-Business Energy Property Tax Credits on residential air conditioning equipment.
-Now, as of January 15, 2021, the Tax Credit has been extended again.
-This means that certain qualifying air conditioners and heat pumps installed through December 31, 2021 are eligible for a $300 tax credit.
+In 2022, the government extended the Non-Business Energy Property Tax Credits on residential air conditioning equipment.
+This means that certain qualifying air conditioners and heat pumps installed through December 31, 2022 are eligible for a $300 tax credit.

 $300 Federal Tax Credits for Air Conditioners and Heat Pumps